ShivAhir/Info_Conestoga/README.md

 # Info_Conestoga
-This is a project that was based on using react components to create a one-page website
+This is a project that was based on using react components to create a one-page website.